On an Erd\H{o}s-type conjecture on $\mathbb{F}_q[x]$: Introduction

-Our proof mainly follows R. B. Crittenden and C. L. Vanden Eynden's method.
-The reason we do not follow the simpler proof by P. Balister, et al. is, their proof relies on two key points, to map the elements of the ring to a algebraic closed field preserving divisibility, and to find specific monomials on this field that are linearly independent, which we have encountered difficulties achieving when generalizing their method to the polynomial rings.
+for all $1 \leq i \leq n$, then there exists a polynomial $g_0(x) \in \mathbb{F}_q[x]$ which satisfies none of the congruence equations above and $\deg(g_0(x)) < {n}/{(q - 1)}$. \end{conjecture} Our proof mainly adheres to the method established by R. B. Crittenden and C. L. Vanden Eynden \cite{CV1970}.
+The reason we do not adopt the more straightforward proof by P. Balister et al. \cite{BBST2020} lies in two critical aspects: first, their approach hinges on mapping the elements of the ring to an algebraically closed field while preserving divisibility, and second, it involves identifying specific monomials within this field that exhibit linear independence.
+Extending their method to polynomial rings over finite fields poses challenges in achieving these objectives.

-More generally, our method can be used on on any finite field $\mathbb{F}_q$, its polynomial ring $\mathbb{F}_q[x]$ and $n$ congruences covering all polynomials whose degrees are at most $n-1$ also cover all polynomials (see the Generalized Results part).

-The paper is organized as follows.
-In Section~\ref{xxsec}, we state a key to our proof, where the theorem holds for sufficiently large n's, as well as showing our result on $\mathbb{F}_2[x]$ is sharp.